 What is gaslighting?

-Gaslighting is a form of psychological manipulation that makes you question your own thoughts, memories, and reality.
-It often happens gradually, so you might not even realize it at first.
+Gaslighting is a form of psychological manipulation that pushes you to question your thoughts, memories, and reality.
+It often happens gradually, so you might not even be aware that it is happening at first.

-Someone using gaslighting tactics might twist facts, deny things they previously said, or make you feel like you’re overreacting.
+Someone using gaslighting tactics might twist facts, deny things they previously said, or insist that you are overreacting.
 Over time, this can make you feel unsure of yourself and rely more on the person gaslighting you for a sense of what’s true.

 Recognizing gaslighting is the first step toward reclaiming your confidence and clarity.
-This article helps to explain gaslighting on a deeper level and give you actionable steps if you want to break the cycle.
+This article helps to explain gaslighting on a deeper level and offers actionable steps to help you break the cycle.

-The term “gaslighting” comes from a 1938 play called Gas Light, which was later adapted into films.
+The term “gaslighting” comes from the 1938 play, Gas Light, which was later adapted into films in 1940 and 1944, both with the shortened title, Gaslight.

-This fictional example mirrors real-life gaslighting, where someone’s reality is slowly distorted by another person’s persistent denial, deception, or misdirection.
+This fictional example mirrors real-life gaslighting, in which your reality is slowly distorted by another person’s persistent denial, deception, or misdirection.

 Some common signs of gaslighting include:

-• Dismissing your feelings.
-You might hear phrases like, “You’re too sensitive” or “You’re overreacting.”
+- Dismissing your feelings.
+You might hear minimizing phrases like, “You’re too sensitive” or “You’re overreacting.”

-• Projecting their actions onto you.
-If they lie or break trust, they might accuse you of doing those things instead.
+- Projecting their actions onto you.
+If they lie or break trust, they might accuse you of doing those things instead, and paint themselves as the ‘real victim.’

-• Isolating you from support.
-They might discourage you from talking to friends or family about your concerns.
+- Isolating you from support.
+They might discourage you from talking to friends or family about your concerns, insisting that they are your only true, reliable source of information.

 What does gaslighting look like?

-In a romantic relationship, gaslighting might look like your partner invalidating your emotions or making you feel responsible for things outside your control.
+In a romantic relationship, gaslighting might look like your partner invalidating your emotions or trying to make you feel responsible for things outside your control, as a mask for their own failures or mistakes.

-In friendships or family dynamics, it could involve someone rewriting history to downplay their behavior and make you feel guilty for reacting.
+In friendships or family dynamics, it could involve someone rewriting history to downplay their behavior in an attempt to make you feel guilty for how you feel.

-Gaslighting can also appear in the workplace, where a boss or colleague manipulates situations to make you doubt your abilities or memory of events.
+Gaslighting can also appear in the workplace, where a boss or colleague manipulates situations so that you doubt your abilities or memory of events, and to retain their power over you in a corporate hierarchy.

-In any setting, it can leave you feeling confused and drained, but recognizing it is the first step toward taking back your confidence.
+In any setting, gaslighting can leave you feeling confused and drained, but recognizing its signs is the first step toward taking back your confidence.

 Understanding examples of gaslighting may help you know if you are experiencing this type of abuse in your relationship.